mhogomchungu/tasks/README.md

 ```

-**3. Creating a future that combines multiple futures.Each future will run in its own thread concurrently.**
+**3. Creating a future that combines multiple futures.
+Each future will run in its own thread concurrently.**

 ```c++